-The investment in climate protections cannot stop at the coastline.
+Investments in climate resiliency cannot stop at the coastline.
 The City must also ensure that its stormwater management systems, in some cases over 100-years old, is prepared for the impacts of extreme rain events.
 Without these investments, Manhattan residents will experience increasing damage to private property, disruptions of surface and below ground transportation, and impacts to our local waterbodies.

-Additionally, New York continues to confront increasing temperatures, with heat causing approximately 450 New Yorkers to visit an emergency room, 150 to be admitted to the hospital and 13 to die from heatrelated causes every year.
+Additionally, New York continues to confront increasing temperatures, with approximately 370 New Yorkers dying from heat-related causes every year.
 These figures will inevitably grow without intervention as the city continues to get hotter.
 To address heat and other climate risks, the City budget should commit to the Million More Trees initiative.
 Street trees are a noticeable and critical Green Infrastructure tool that produce a number of co-benefits.
 In addition to reducing the urban heat island effect, street trees mitigate other impacts of climate change by helping to manage stormwater, reducing airborne particulate matter, and sequestering carbon all while making residents who live among them happier on average.